jonathan-iksjssen/jx-style/0.2.0/jx-style.typ

   if(body != ""){[#[#body]<ccb-bgla>]},
   )

 #let unhead(cw: 100%*2/3, body) = compCont(
   cw: cw,
   [#[#body]<cct-tx>]
 )

 #let docu(

-  // DETERMINES WHAT KIND OF DOCUMENT IT WILL BE.
+  docutype: "blankhead", // DETERMINES WHAT KIND OF DOCUMENT IT WILL BE.
 CHECK THE VARIABLE validDocTypes A BIT BELOW.
-  docutype: "blankhead",

-  // AUTHOR.
+  author: "", // AUTHOR.
 CAN EITHER BE A STRING OR AN ARRAY.
 NOT USED FOR PAPERS.
-  author: "",

-  // SECTION
-  section: "",

-  // // ALL FIELDS BEGINNING WITH rp- and bp- ARE ONLY USED IN PAPERS (i.e. research papers, business plans)
+      // // ALL FIELDS BEGINNING WITH rp- ARE ONLY USED IN PAPERS (i.e. docutypes "paper" and "businessPlan")

-  // PAPER TITLE.
+      rp-title: "", // PAPER TITLE.
-  rp-title: "",

-  // PAPER AUTHORS.
+      rp-authors: (), // PAPER AUTHORS.
 IS AN ARRAY IN THE FORMAT OF ( (lastname: string), (firstname: string) )
-  rp-authors: (),

-  // PAPER SCHOOL.
+      rp-school: "", // PAPER SCHOOL.
-  rp-school: "",

-  // PAPER SUBMITTED TO THIS PERSON.
+      rp-submittedTo: "", // PAPER SUBMITTED TO THIS PERSON.
-  rp-submittedTo: "",

-  // PAPER KEYWORDS.
+      rp-keywords: (), // PAPER KEYWORDS.
 FOR FUTURE USE.
 STILL GONNA USE THIS STYLEFILE IN COLLEGE.
-  rp-keywords: (),

-  // EXTRA PAPER SUBTITLES SHOULD THE FORMAT DEMAND IT.
+      rp-subtitle: [], // EXTRA PAPER SUBTITLES SHOULD THE FORMAT DEMAND IT.
-  rp-subtitle: [],

       rp-supplement: [],
       rp-supplement2: [],
-  rp-header: [],
+      rp-header: [], // PAPER HEADER.

-  // PAPER SUBJECT.
+      rp-subject: [], // PAPER SUBJECT.

-  rp-subject: [],
+      // // FIELDS EXCLUSIVE TO "schooldoc" OR "notes" DOCUTYPES
+      section: "", // SECTION.
+HIDDEN BY DEFAULT UNLESS FLAG "showsection" is set
+      subject: "", // SUBJECT THE DOCUMENT IS FOR.
+ONLY SHOWS UP IN DOCUTYPES "notes" AND "schooldoc".
+      cod: "", // JXC-10 ASSIGNMENT OR DOCUMENT CODE.

+      // // FIELDS EXCLUSIVE TO "writing" and "writingVerbose" DOCUTYPES
+      rating: "", // RATING OF DOCUMENT OR ARTICLE.
-  // //  END OF RESEARCH PAPER SECTION.
+      tags: (), // TAGS OF ARTICLE.

-  // SUBJECT.
-  subject: "",

-  // TITLE OF DOCUMENT.
+  title: "", // TITLE OF DOCUMENT.
-  title: "",

-  // SUBTITLE OF DOCUMENT.
-NOT USED IN ASSIGNMENT DOCS.
+  subtitle: "", // SUBTITLE OF DOCUMENT.
-  subtitle: "",

-  // DOCUMENT DESCRIPTION.
+  description: "", // DOCUMENT DESCRIPTION.

-  description: "",
-  rating: "",
-  tags: (),
-  cod: "",
+  // // DOCUMENT SETTINGS
-  colsc: "default",
+  colsc: "default", // COLOUR SCHEME OF THE DOCUMENT.
+SEE irgot.typ
-  bgtint: none,
+  bgtint: none, // TINT ON BACKGROUND COLOUR.
+SEE
   headingstyle: "block",
   headingnum: "1.1.1",
   headingprefix: "",